lauraluebbert/veira/README.md

   Helper functions to load the vector store, embed queries, retrieve nearest neighbors, and format retrieved context.
 * `model_rf.py`
   End‑to‑end random‑forest pipeline: preprocessing, training/evaluation, ROC and confusion matrices, feature importances, and feature‑set ablations.
+* `run_gemma_inference.py`
+  Code to pull and run inference on the RL-tuned gemma-3-4b-it instance described in the paper.
+To run it you need to run from the top directory "python -m src.run_gemma_inference configs/neurips_config.yaml"
 * `utils.py`
   Shared helpers: feature selection (`data_to_use`), column dictionary lookups, row‑to‑JSON serialization, and approximate token length utilities.